Integrating Verra & Gold Standard APIs into Python Pipelines

 "client_id": self.client_id,

-"client_secret": self.client_secret
+"client_secret": self.client_secret,

 }

-resp = self.session.post(f"{self.base_url}/oauth/token", json=payload)
+resp = self.session.post(f"{self.base_url}/oauth/token", json=payload, timeout=30)

 resp.raise_for_status()